AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/overview.md

 |Content author|Creates and reviews the content in AEM|Once granted permissions by the system administrator, authors can start their own journey creating content|
 |Developer|Develops AEM applications which consume content from different sources|Once granted permissions by the system administrator, developers can start their own journey developing solutions|
 |Deployment manager|Adds or updates an environment, runs pipelines, and deploys code to AEM environment or code-quality.|Once granted permissions by the system administrator, deployment managers can start their own journey managing deployments|

+Illustrate the complete process of onboarding and then using AEM as a Cloud Service, the roles of AEM users, developers, and deployment managers are explored briefly as additional, optional parts of the journey.

 ## Onboarding Journey Overview {#overview}